critterandguitari/EYESY_Manual/manual.md

 Note that we aren’t discussing how to produce certain types of images or effects.
 While the controls offered by EYESY are generally similar, each mode is unique its own right and can be used in ways that even we can’t imagine.
 And if those provided options aren’t enough, then continue with us to the next chapter.

-# Chapter Three: EYESY’s MIDI Configuration
+# 3. EYESY’s MIDI Configuration

 Let's look at EYESY’s MIDI implementation.
 This will be useful if you want to connect external MIDI — including USB-MIDI — controllers to EYESY, or even if you pair EYESY with an external sequencer.